CEFC China Energy: Czech investments

 In May 2015, the company acquired a 5% stake in J&T Finance Group.
 This increased to 9.9% in September 2015.
-In 2017, the company applied to acquire 50% J&T Finance Group, but the deal was refused by Czech National Bank because of lack of sufficient information on the origin of most of the funding for the deal.
+In 2017, the company applied to acquire 50% control of J&T Finance Group, but the Czech National Bank did not approve the deal due to insufficient disclosure of information on the origin of most of the transaction funding.